-Established 60 years ago, they’re one of the largest not-for-profit health plans in the country.
+Established 60 years ago, they’re also one of the largest not-for-profit health plans in the country.
 Their mission statement says, “….health isn’t an industry.
 It’s a cause.”
 It’s one thing to see a slogan on a website.
-It’s amazing to see it in action.
+It’s another to see it in action.

 And you see it everywhere they serve.
 Their Community Health Needs Assessment Program helps them better understand and serve the needs of their patients.
 The Total Community Health initiative broadens the reach of their membership.
 Providing technological support.
 Operating full-service community clinics.
 Developing green spaces.
 Their commitment to being a good corporate neighbor is expansive.